Jgardin875/Jgardin875/README.md

 - 📫 How to reach me jess.gardin88@gmail.com
 - 📈 https://www.linkedin.com/in/jessgardin/

+10/14/22 - The journey continues!
+I started doing hackerrank to keep my skills up, earned one star on python already!

 <!---
 Jgardin875/Jgardin875 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.